-(b) when the entity recognises costs for a restructuring that is within the scope of IAS 37 and involves the payment of termination benefits.
+- when the entity recognises costs for a restructuring that is within the scope of IAS 37 and involves the payment of termination benefits.

-Sometimes the termination benefit is a difference between a payment that an employee would receive if he left the company without an entity’s offer, and the higher payment that was made because the termination was an entity’s initiative (IAS 19.160).
+Sometimes the termination benefit is a difference between a payment that an employee would receive if they left the company without an entity’s offer, and the higher payment that was made because the termination was an entity’s initiative (IAS 19.160).
 See the example in IAS 19 that follows paragraph IAS 19.170.